Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 • Doesn’t retain moisture

-• Takes extremely long to heat up
+• Takes an extremely long time to heat up

 Here are Our Recommended Granite Pizza Stones